melisound/trainings/command_line_advanced.md

 Here 2 important things to know:
   1. "\t" stands for tab in unix text language
-  2. "\n" stands for new line
+  2. "\n" stands for new line [Here](https://regexr.com/ <= great resource for regular expressions that you could use with grep) info on regular expressions.
 With grep you can also find on which line an exact word is:
 ```
 $ grep -n "\tgene" Araport11.gtf | less